Note: We've updated this article in April 2023!

 Cons of sponsored listings and promotions:

-There are a few ways you can implement ads in your online marketplace:
+There are several ways to implement ads in your online marketplace:

-Depending on your requirements and your platform capabilities, you'll use one or more of the advertising models to collect payments from your advertisers:
+Depending on your platform capabilities, you may use one or more of the following advertising models to collect payments from your advertisers:

 - CPI/CPM (cost per impression)